tom71/import_status_page/README.md

 Create a new config file by copying the [sample config file](config.sample.json) and filling in the required information.

-The first part covers your SolarmanPV account:
+The first part covers your inverter admin page:

 ```lang=json
 {